weichsel/ZIPFoundation/README.md

 ## Installation

 ### Swift Package Manager
-Swift Package Manager is a dependency manager currently under active development.
+The Swift Package Manager is a dependency manager integrated with the Swift build system.
 To learn how to use the Swift Package Manager for your project, please read the [official documentation](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md).
 To add ZIP Foundation as a dependency, you have to add it to the `dependencies` of your `Package.swift` file and refer to that dependency in your `target`.

 ```swift